-For general information about using an Adobe ID account, see Manage your Adobe ID account.
+For creating an Adobe ID account and for general information about using your Adobe ID account, see Manage your Adobe ID account.

 Your Adobe ID is the email address you used when you first started a trial or membership, or purchased an Adobe app or service.

-If you are unsure whether you have the wrong email or the wrong password, try resetting your password.
+If you are unsure whether you have the correct email or the correct password, try resetting your password.
 If you get the error, “The provided email address could not be matched to an account on file,” try a different email address.
 If the email is accepted, then continue with the steps to reset the password and access your account.

 Always use the same Adobe ID to keep all your Adobe memberships, subscriptions, and products associated with a single account.